shahid-n/pid-control/README.md

 ### Additional improvements

 The controller performance could be improved even further by analysing the bicycle model used by the simulator to drive the car, and developing a steering controller by means of the standard model-based design techniques of control theory.
-Moreover, if the bicycle model contains nonlinearities, then the controller could be designed in accordance with nonlinear and robust control techniques in order to address the observed performance issues.
+Moreover, if the bicycle model contains nonlinearities, then the controller could be designed in accordance with nonlinear and robust control techniques in order to properly address the observed performance issues.

 An added benefit would be that the control scheme could be made robust with respect to both external disturbances (such as the impact of buffeting wind or an uneven road surface in real world scenarios) and measurement noise in the speed and steering angle signals.